No use denying it anymore.

 - Team Communication- Slack, Trello, Blink

-While automation is great, the human touch is critical.
+While automation is great, human touch is critical.

 It’s what distinguishes your brand and keeps customers coming back for more.